Search results

 Results From The WOW.Com Content Network

-William Sanderson (born January 10, 1944) is an American retired actor.
+William Sanderson (born January 10, 1944) is a retired American actor.
 He played J. F. Sebastian in the feature film Blade Runner (1982), and had regular roles on several television series, playing Larry on Newhart (1982–1990), E. B. Farnum on Deadwood (2004–2006, 2019), and Sheriff Bud Dearborne on True Blood (2008–2010, 2012).

-Fight for Your Life is a 1977 American blaxploitation thriller film directed by Robert A. Endelson and starring William Sanderson and Robert Judd.The story revolves around three criminals (a White, Mexican, and Asian male) who hold a Black family hostage and forces them to fight for their lives.
+Fight for Your Life is a 1977 American blaxploitation thriller film directed by Robert A. Endelson and starring William Sanderson and Robert Judd.The story revolves around three criminals (a White, Mexican, and Asian male) who hold a Black family hostage and force them to fight for their lives.

 William Sanderson as Joe Monday, an old innkeeper who shelters Smith and tries to keep him safe from both sides.
 Based on the character of Gonji from Yojimbo.
 Karina Lombard as Felina, Doyle's mistress.
 Based on Nui from Yojimbo.